core-wg/oscore/draft-ietf-core-object-security.md

 4. Compose the Additional Authenticated Data, as described in {{cose-object}}.

-5. Compose the AEAD nonce by XORing the context IV (Recipient IV) with the padded 'Partial IV' parameter, received in the COSE Object.
+5. Compose the AEAD nonce by XORing the Context IV (Recipient IV) with the padded 'Partial IV' parameter, received in the COSE Object.

 6. Decrypt the COSE object using the Recipient Key.